vkoppelo/esp-tylo/README.md

 * VCC to VBUS.
 * GND to GND.

-**BE CAREFUL AS 2 OF THE PINS PROVIDE 12V/GND AND WILL FRY YOUR ESP32 OR IN WORST CASE DAMAGE YOUR TYLÖ-HEATER!**
+**BE CAREFUL AS 2 OF THE PINS PROVIDE 12V/GND AND WILL FRY YOUR ESP32 OR IN WORST CASE DAMAGE YOUR TYLÖ-HEATER IF WIRED INCORRECTLY!**

 ![Pinout provided by Tylö](https://github.com/vkoppelo/esp-tylo/blob/main/Images/pinout.jpg)